OpenDriveLab/WholebodyVLA/README.md

 **See more on [project website](https://opendrivelab.com/wholebodyvla).**

-📝 **Note:** We currently have no concrete plan to open-source the codebase.
+📝 **Note:**  We currently have no concrete timeline for open-sourcing the codebase.
 This repository now serves as a collection of resources and references for the whole-body humanoid VLA research community.
 We welcome discussion and collaboration!